Sci-Fi Films of the 1970s

 There are two main things going on in the story.
 First, is the nature of the ocean itself: is it trying to communicate with them, or torture them?
 What sort of intelligence does it have?
 Second, the encounter with the ocean’s manifestations is terrifically painful for the men emotionally.
 They find themselves doing things that might be morally reprehensible, things that force them to face their own weaknesses and traumas of their past.

 Tarkovsky emphasizes humanistic philosophy.
-The film was weak on the discussion of the science fiction topic: the nature of the alien entity and its relation to humanity.
+The script was weak on the discussion of the science fiction topic: the nature of the alien entity and its relation to humanity.

-The film ends with a scene that was also not in the book, but which works well, providing a sort of ending.
+The film closes with a scene that was also not in the book, but which works well, providing a sort of ending.
 (The book ended all threads loose.)

 Cinematically, it’s gorgeous, if a bit indulgent.
 Thematically, it’s close enough, shows enough of the big idea of contact with a being that is very different from us, to qualify it as being great sci-fi.
 Thrill seekers may find themselves waiting a long time between thrills.